NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 # Alternatives
 [alternatives]: #alternatives

-None at this time, we had other ideas but they are reframed as future work.
+None at this time, we had other ideas but they are reframed as possible future work.
 The one proposed here is unquestionably the most conservative one, and basically a prerequisite of all the others.

 # Unresolved questions